codedex-io/github-chapter-2-contributions/README.md

 Welcome to the Codédex Contribution log for GitHub Chapter 2! 🚀 Add your name, date, and emoji of choice, and create a pull request to show off your Git skills!

 ---
-Hi, my name is aresmendi!
-This was added on 23-05-2024 🎸

 Hi, my name is TheuZCoder!
 This was added on 07-05-2024 😃